cpow-89/discogspy/README.md

 <br>
 Requests to the Discogs API are throttled by the server by source IP to 60 per minute for authenticated requests, and 25 per minute for unauthenticated requests, with some exceptions.

-<br><br>
-Note: This package is under substantial development.
-See Road Map for more information.

 ## Install